ytsaurus/ytsaurus/yt/documentation/en/_includes/overview/about.md

 - Efficient implementation of joins, subqueries, and window functions with no restrictions on their topology or nesting.
 - Extensive function library.
 - Support for custom functions in C++, Python, and JavaScript.
-- Support for using machine learning models via CatBoost and TensorFlow.
 - Automatic execution of small parts of queries on prepared compute instances, bypassing MapReduce operations to reduce latency.

 ### CHYT { #chyt }